ArminJo/EasyButtonAtInt01/README.md

 ## Double press detection
 Call checkForDoublePress() only from button press callback function.
 It will not work as expected called outside this callback function.
+Be aware, that the first press after booting may be detected as double press!
+This is because the "last time of press" `ButtonReleaseMillis` is initialized with 0 milliseconds, which is interpreted as the first press happened at the beginning of boot.

 ```
 #define USE_BUTTON_0 // Enable code for button at INT0 (pin2)